 The chapel of Notre Dame de la Salette is snuggled in a hillside among ancient vineyards in the South of France.
 The only door is securely locked, the two windows sealed; in front of the altar lie the leathery remains of a young man and behind it, the twisted body of a young woman.
 This is a case for Inspector Maurice Pruvost and Prof. Jacqueline Mouchot, a forensic anthropologist at the Sorbonne in Paris.

 “I like your writing style, you did a good job with a ‘locked door’ mystery.
 And you give the reader a lot of data and interesting facts without giving away the ending,” – fiction writer, author, editor & publisher.

-“You wrote a very good story with true facts about the Catalan country, Banyuls-sur-Mer and the Albères.
-It made me wish I was living there again.” – Retired Corporate Secretary, Chartainvilliers, France
+“A very good story with true facts about the Catalan country, Banyuls-sur-Mer and the Albères.
+I wish I was still living there,” – Retired corporate officer, Chartainvilliers, Fr.

 “A good mystery that kept my interest throughout, without revealing ‘who dunnit’ until the end.
-It reminded me of Agatha Christie.” – CEO and Mystery Enthusiast
+It reminded me of Agatha Christie.” – Retired CEO and mystery enthusiast.